Who's Behind Listverse?

-Over the years, Heber was the face of the church, but in 2004, he had fallen out of favor with Miscavige and he was forced to go to “The A to E Room,” now known simply as “The Hole” (pictured above) at the International Base in Los Angeles.
+Over the years, Heber was the face of the church, but in 2004, he had fallen out of favor with Miscavige, and he was forced to go to “The A to E Room,” now known simply as “The Hole” (pictured above) at the International Base in Los Angeles.
 The Hole is described as an office prison with bars on the windows and the doors, where 60–100 executives, both male and female, are forced to stay all day and all night.
 They only leave the room to go to the showers.
 The rest of the time is spent doing intense training and confessing.
-In 2010, Karen de la Carriere, who was a 40-year member of the church and studied directly under Hubbard, spoke out against the church due to the treatment of her husband.
+In 2010, Karen de la Carriere, a 40-year member of the church who studied directly under Hubbard, spoke out against the church due to her husband’s treatment.
 For that, she was ex-communicated.
-Her son, Alexander, cut her out of her life and de la Carriere never spoke to him again.
+Her son, Alexander, cut her out of her life, and de la Carriere never spoke to him again.

 Members of the church were told (before the coroner had even finished investigating) that Alexander had died from a reaction to a “prescribed painkiller.”
 The official cause of death was listed as a combination of methadone and pneumonia.